 Ben Smith With Tips on Applying Goat Tape

-Learn how Ben Smith, an elite CrossFit athlete applies Goat Tape to his hands:
+Learn how Ben Smith, an elite CrossFit athlete applies this product to his hands:

 What do People Think About Goat Tape?

 “Awesome sticky tape that’s far better than the competition.
 Held up nicely for the abuse I put it through during a CrossFit bar workout.
 I’ll be buying another roll for sure when this stuff runs out.”

 “Amazing tape for when you’re doing some serious lifting.
 It prevents tears, and also gives you a way better grip on the bar.
 Highly recommended for any people who do CrossFit, bodybuilding, weightlifting, etc. I always keep a roll of this, along with an exercise headband in my workout bag.”

 “Perfect for wrapping the thumbs with—the stuff you can buy at the drugstore just doesn’t stick that well and is too stiff for this part of the body.
 It’s maybe the best tape for CrossFit you can buy in my opinion.”

 How to Use Goat Tape CrossFit